dbj-data/dbj-dll-samples/readme.md

 Factory function does not have to be declared.
 It is defined by name in the `.def` file of the component and its full foot print is only implied.

-But we need it function pointer so that we cna use it when we load the component dll.
+But we need it function pointer so that we can use it when we load the component dll.
 ```cpp
 // component_a.h
 // factory function pointer declaration is required